aarzubharti21/ADVANCE-ATTRITION-ANALYTICS-LOOKER-STUDIO-PROJECT/README.md

 # Dashboard Visualizations

 ## Employee Attrition Distribution
-A donut chart compares employees who stayed with those who left the organization.
+-A donut chart compares employees who stayed with those who left the organization.

-The dashboard shows approximately 83.9% retained employees and 16.1% attrition.
+-The dashboard shows approximately 83.9% retained employees and 16.1% attrition.

-Department-wise Employee Distribution
+-Department-wise Employee Distribution

-A column chart compares employee counts across departments.
+-A column chart compares employee counts across departments.

 The dashboard indicates that Research & Development has the largest workforce, followed by Sales and Human Resources.